The Worlds Premiere Authority on Yeast Infections

 In 2002 at the Institute for Biological Research, Belgrade, Yugoslavia, five different essential oils were tested for anti-fungal activity against 13 fungal species.
 The types of fungi tested were known to cause food poisoning, effect plants, animals and were also human pathogenic species.
 The oils presented various degrees of inhibition against all the fungi investigated.
 The highest and broadest activity was shown by the carvacrol content oils, while the oil of sage was the least effective.
 Carvacrol from oil of oregano exhibited the highest level of anti-fungal activity among the oils tested.

 In another study done in South Africa in 2002, the effect of nine different oils was evaluated on the growth of Aspergillus parasiticus and Fusarium moniliforme in grains.
-Oregano oil was found to have an anti-fungal effect.
+Oregano oil for yeast was found to have an anti-fungal effect.

 In one study designed to examine the inhibition of mycotoxins involved the incorporation of each of seven oils into a broth and into patty cultures.
 The fungal mycotoxin was identified by high-pressure liquid chromatography.
 Clove oil was the most inhibitory to the growth of A. parasiticus and F. moniliforme, followed by cinnamon oil, oregano and mace oils.
 Neem and eucalyptus oil did not affect fungal growth.